sybrew/the-seo-framework/readme.txt

 **Important for developers**

-* We refactored the entire codebase in this update -- over 1.20 million characters were written, and over 0.87 million thousand were removed.
+* We refactored the entire codebase in this update -- over 1.20 million characters were written, and over 0.87 million were removed.
 * The code counts **1229 registered changes**; we added over 70 new classes, 220 new methods, 20 new filters, and a shortcode.
 * For the main object, `tsf()`, we deleted 19 classes, deprecated 388 methods and 1 property, and deleted 110 methods and 10 properties.
 * `uid` is now an accepted custom query parameter for almost all meta-generator methods.
 If your custom filters for TSF act odd on profile pages, [reach out to us in the forums](https://tsf.fyi/support/tsf/new-topic) and show us your code. **We'll fix it for you.**